Passover or Easter - which should I celebrate?

 Now this all worked out until Joseph passed away, as well as the Pharoh he served.
 Then troubles began.
 In Exodus 1 starting with Verse 7 we find the children of Israel were fruitful, and increased abundantly, and multiplied, and waxed exceedingly mighty; and the land was filled with them.
 Then there arose up a new king over Egypt, which didn’t know Joseph.
 And he said unto his people, behold, the people of the children of Israel are more and mightier than we.
 Come, let us deal wisely with them; lest they multiply, and it came to pass, that, when there falleth out any war, they join also unto our enemies, and fight against us, and so get them up out of the land.

 Therefore they did set over them taskmasters to afflict them with their burdens.
-And they built for Pharaoh treasure cities, Pithom and Ramses.
+And they built for Pharaoh treasure cities, Pithom and Rameses.
 But the more they afflicted them, the more they multiplied and grew.
 And they were grieved because of the children of Israel.
 And the Egyptians made the children of Israel to serve with intense labor.
 And they made their lives bitter with hard bondage, in mortar, and in brick, and in all manner of service in the field.
 Pharoh even tried to kill all the newborns that were males, which leads us in to the Moses story.

 Moses enters the picture